 - Using Truescreen to perform a nationwide name-based National Sex Offender Public Website check (NSOPW) before each candidate begins work or service.
-Records verifying this check must include verification that the government-issued photo ID matches the first and last name on the NSOPW and adjudication with a name, timestamp and adjudication decision. - Using Truescreen to perform a name-based search of the statewide criminal history registry in the candidate's state of residence if other than Nevada (required if the position will have access to vulnerable populations).
+Records verifying this check must include verification that the government-issued photo ID matches the first and last name on the NSOPW and adjudication with a name, timestamp and adjudication decision. - Using Truescreen to perform a name-based search of the statewide criminal history registry in the candidate's state of residence if other than Nevada.
 This check must be complete and adjudicated before each candidate begins work or service. - O In the event that the ID in Truescreen is incorrect, ensure you have a correct copy of the ID in your files.
 Make a note on both the ID copy to show the person who reviewed the ID, the date it was reviewed, and whether or not the name on the ID matches the name run in the NSOPW.
 Once the correct ID is on file and reviewed, check the ID box in Truescreen, then place a memo in the member file that notes the correct member ID is on file, when it was reviewed and that the name matches the NSOPW run. - Using Fieldprint to perform a fingerprint-based FBI check before each candidate begins work or service.
-Records verifying this check must include adjudication of results with reviewed by name, date, signature/initials and adjudication decision. - Filling out the National Service Criminal History Check Verification Form to document your NSCHC process for each individual and submitting to Nevada Volunteers, along with required attachments, for review and approval before an individual may start. - Documentation of accompaniment for the duration of the accompaniment period, as applicable (§2540.204).
-If all of the above NSCHC checks are complete and adjudicated prior to an individual's first day of work or service CNCS accompaniment is not required.
-CNCS required accompaniment, when the results of either a Truescreen state of residence check or a Fieldprint FBI check are pending, must be approved by Nevada Volunteers. - Document the approval to cease accompaniment once the candidate has been cleared by both the Truescreen state of residence checks and the Fieldprint FBI check. - Provide the member an opportunity to review findings, being mindful of Civil Rights laws and particularly when negative results surface. - Maintain records and documentation of background check results, while maintaining confidentiality, for a period of 7 years (three years beyond the date of final closeout of the Nevada Volunteers Prime application under which programs were funded (45 CFR 2541.420)).
+Records verifying this check must include adjudication of results with reviewed by name, date, signature/initials and adjudication decision. - Filling out the National Service Criminal History Check Verification Form to document your NSCHC process for each individual and submitting to Nevada Volunteers, along with required attachments, for review and approval before an individual may start. - Provide the member an opportunity to review findings, being mindful of Civil Rights laws and particularly when negative results surface. - Maintain records and documentation of background check results, while maintaining confidentiality, for a period of 7 years (three years beyond the date of final closeout of the Nevada Volunteers Prime application under which programs were funded (45 CFR 2541.420)).

-CNCS takes the NSCHC seriously and there are significant financial ramifications for noncompliance.
-Please review the Enforcement Guide to ensure you understand the implications of noncompliance.
+AmeriCorps takes the NSCHC seriously and there are significant financial ramifications for noncompliance.
+Please review the Recommendations for Effective NSCHC Policy & Procedures to ensure you understand the implications of noncompliance.

-CNCS policies explicitly exclude prospective members/staff from service/work for the following reasons.
+AmeriCorps policies explicitly exclude prospective members/staff from service/work for the following reasons.
 If the prospective member/staff: